wp-plugins/xili-postinpost/readme.txt

 1. widget settings UI for a simple query
 2. widget settings UI for a simple conditional query and all display/input options set.
-3. widget settings UI for a two conditional queries
+3. widget settings UI for a two conditional queries.
+3. widget settings UI for a query combined with current language (requires xili-language).

 == Changelog ==
+= 1.2.2 =
+* 2013-03-25 - add titlelink param in shortcode, fixes notice - widget & class _construct (need php5) - tests 3.6
 = 1.2.1 =
 * 2013-01-28 - fixes support settings
 = 1.2.0 =